kermitt2/biblio_glutton_harvester/Readme.md

 The utility will use some local storage dedicated to the embedded databases keeping track of the advancement of the harvesting, metadata and temporary downloaded resources.
 Consider a few GB of free space for a large scale harvesting of TB of PDF.

-Storage: as a rule of thumb, consider bewteen 1 and 1.5 TB for storage 1 million scholar PDF.
+__Storage__: as a rule of thumb, consider bewteen 1 and 1.5 TB for storage 1 million scholar PDF.

 ## Install